commderabhi/commderabhi/README.md

 Currently pursuing a postgraduate degree in MBA, with an undergraduate background in B.Tech.

-My journey has built a solid foundation in structured thinking, analytical reasoning, and disciplined execution.
 I enjoy working at the intersection of **technology, data, and business problems** — where insights meet real-world impact.

 ---